 Brain Cancer clinical trials at UC Irvine

-5 in progress, 4 open to eligible people
+5 research studies open to eligible people

-• Comparing the Addition of Radiation Either Before or After Surgery for Patients With Brain Metastases
+Comparing the Addition of Radiation Either Before or After Surgery for Patients With Brain Metastases

 open to eligible people ages 18 years and up

-This phase III trial compares the addition of stereotactic radiosurgery before or after surgery in treating patients with cancer that has spread to the brain (brain metastases).
-Stereotactic radiosurgery is a type of radiation therapy that delivers a high dose of radiation only to the small areas of cancer in the brain and avoids the surrounding normal brain tissue.
-Surgery and radiation may stop the tumor from growing for a few months or longer and may reduce symptoms of brain metastases.
+This phase III trial compares the usual treatment of surgery after stereotactic radiosurgery (SRS) to receiving SRS before surgery in treating patients with cancer that has spread to the brain (brain metastases).
+Stereotactic radiosurgery is a type of radiation therapy that delivers a high dose of radiation to target tumors and minimizes effect on normal surrounding brain tissue.
+The combination of surgery and radiation may stop the tumor from growing for a few months or longer and may reduce symptoms of brain metastases.
+This study investigates whether treating with SRS before surgery may be better than SRS after surgery in reducing the possibility of the tumor coming back, reducing or preventing the cancer from spreading to other areas of the brain and reducing the risk of scarring on the brain from radiation.

 Irvine, California and other locations

-• Genetic Testing in Guiding Treatment for Patients With Brain Metastases
+Genetic Testing in Guiding Treatment for Patients with Brain Metastases

 open to eligible people ages 18 years and up